kamsiuman/udacity-fron_end_web-3-frontend-nanodegree-arcade-game/README.md

 ## TODO

 1. would like to add more oprtion feature when the time is permitted
-2. fix the naming conventiong.
+2. fix the naming convention.
 3. more to come!